Cowichan River Fishing

 How to get to the best Cowichan River Fishing Adventures

 While the Cowichan River fishing is what brings you here it’s definitely not the only attraction.

 When you think of sunshine, clear water and the longest growing season in Canada, the Cowichan valley comes to mind.
 Named by the Coast -Salish first nations people Cowichan means the land warmed by the sun and this is certainly true in the summer months as the valley has more than it’s fair share of above average temperature days every year.

 The region’s unofficial capital is Duncan and it’s downtown core is full of hidden gems to explore.
 There’s a thriving local art and music scene and dozens of outdoor activities, hiking, biking, canoe and kayaking just to name a few.
 There are also three dozen totem poles, the world’s largest collection.

 After a long day Cowichan river fishing or just enjoying the sights, Duncan’s culinary tourism has been on the upswing for years.
-If you’re as much of a foodie as I am, you’ll be pleased with the array of quality cuisine.
+If you’re as much of a foodie as Alex, our lead guide is, you’ll be pleased with the array of quality cuisine.